 On October 2, 1995, Trinity Universal Insurance Company ("Trinity"), a subsidiary of Unitrin, Inc., acquired 100% ownership of Milwaukee Insurance Group, Inc. ("MIG"), a publicly traded holding company that was 48% owned by MMIC.
-Prior to the acquisition, MMIC participated in an intercompany reinsurance pooling arrangement (originally effective January 1, 1985) with two MIG subsidiaries, Milwaukee Guardian Insurance, Inc. and Milwaukee Safeguard Insurance Company.
-Under the terms of the pooling arrangement, the combined premiums, losses, and expenses of the three insurers were prorated between the insurers.
-MMIC's participation in the pooling arrangement varied over time, beginning at 76% in 1985, declining to 60% between 1987 and 1993, 40% between 1993 and 1995, and 5% for the time period between October 2, 1995 and December 31, 1996.
-As of January 1, 1997, the pooling arrangement was commuted effective October 2, 1995 and replaced by a reinsurance agreement pursuant to which Trinity reinsures 95% of MMIC's insurance business.
+MMIC participates in an intercompany reinsurance pooling arrangement (originally effective January 1, 1985) with two of its affiliates, Milwaukee Casualty Insurance Co. (formerly Milwaukee Guardian Insurance, Inc.) and Milwaukee Safeguard Insurance Company.
+Under the terms of the pooling arrangement, the combined premiums, losses, and expenses of the three insurers are prorated among the insurers.
+Due to amendments to the pooling arrangement, MMIC's participation in the pooling varied over time, beginning at 76% in 1985, declining to 60% between 1987 and 1993, 40% between 1993 and 1995, and 5% for the time period between October 1, 1995 and December 31, 1996.
+As of January 1, 1997, the amendment to the pooling arrangement covering the period from October 1, 1995 to December 31, 1996 was terminated and the insurance business attributable to that period was commuted effective October 1, 1995.
+Effective January 1, 1997, MMIC reinsured all of its insurance business written on or after October 1, 1995, including the commuted business, with Trinity pursuant to a 95% quota share reinsurance agreement.